-These socks combine the benefits of compression with comfort so they won’t restrict your movement.
+These running socks combine the benefits of compression with comfort so they won’t restrict your movement.

-The compression and support are concentrated in the foot, ankle, and calf areas.
+The graduated compression and support are concentrated in the foot, ankle, and calf areas.

 The toes are left without compression so you won’t feel any pain after wearing them for long periods.